 Individuals may be entitled to Savings Allowance (SA) with savings income within the SA taxed at 0%.
 The amount of SA depends on an individual's marginal rate of tax.
-An individual taxed at the basic rate of tax has an SA of £1,000 whereas a higher rate taxpayer is entitled to an SA of £500.
+An individual taxed at the basic rate of tax has an SA of $\mathfrak{L}1,000$ whereas a higher rate taxpayer is entitled to an SA of $\mathfrak{L}500$.
 Additional rate taxpayers receive no SA.

-The Dividend Allowance (DA), available to all taxpayers regardless of their marginal tax rate, charges the first £5,000 of dividends to tax at 0%.
-Dividends received above this allowance are taxed at the rates shown in the table on the previous page.
+The Dividend Allowance (DA), available to all taxpayers regardless of their marginal tax rate, charges the first £2,000 of dividends to tax at 0%.
+Prior to 2018/19 the DA was £5,000.
+Dividends received above this allowance are taxed at the rates shown in the table on page 4.

-Dividends within the DA still count towards an individual's basic or higher rate band and so may affect the rate of tax payable on dividends above the £5,000 allowance.
+Dividends within the DA still count towards an individual's basic or higher rate band and so may affect the rate of tax payable on dividends above the $\mathfrak{L}2,000$ allowance.